 locations, and times are available from the English Department in Witherspoon Hall

-the English Department by October 15 for the November test date, by March 15 for the
+in the English Department by October 15 for the November test date, by March 15 for

 An examination committee, composed of three English graduate faculty members appointed by the English Department Head, will be responsible for writing, administering, and grading the examinations.

 The examination is based on the M.A.
 In English Examination Reading List printed below.
 Students are responsible for mastering the works on the List through careful selection of courses and supplementary reading.